-Cleaning a white vinyl fence can be easy, cheap and it just takes a few minutes.
+The great news is that cleaning a white vinyl fence can be easy, cheap and it just takes a few minutes.
+It’s the only way to keep your white fence from becoming gray with dirt and dust, or spotted green from mold and mildew.
 So there’s no need to keep putting it off!

-DIY Vinyl Fence Cleaner
+2. DIY Vinyl Fence Cleaner

 - You might need to cover the same area a couple times to remove caked-on residue.